WW Recipe of the Day: Spinach & Feta Crustless Quiche

 And no, that's not ketchup on the plate.
 It's ajvar, a chunky red pepper and eggplant spread popular in the Balkans that my sister introduced me to, and that I now can't get enough of.
 I'm eating it with everything.

-I continue to have fun each week making and writing about a healthy ingredient from Power Foods: 150 Delicious Recipes with the 38 Healthiest Ingredients, by Martha Stewart and the editors of Whole Living Magazine and then checking out what my fellow bloggers – Alyce – More Time at the Table, Ansh – Spice Roots, Jeanette – Jeanette’s Healthy Living, Jill – Saucy Cooks, Mireya – My Healthy Eating Habits, Sarah – Everything in the Kitchen Sink, Casey – My Sweet & Savory, Bambi – Adobo Down Under have whipped up.
+I continue to have fun each week making and writing about a healthy ingredient from Power Foods: 150 Delicious Recipes with the 38 Healthiest Ingredients (affiliate link) by Martha Stewart and the editors of Whole Living Magazine.

-I came across the recipe for this easy spinach and feta crustless quiche in one of my favorite cookbooks of the moment, which I've mentioned several times lately, 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness, by the talented Camilla Saulsbury.
+I came across the recipe for this easy spinach and feta crustless quiche in one of my favorite cookbooks of the moment, which I've mentioned several times lately, 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness (affiliate link), by the talented Camilla Saulsbury.

-According to my calculations each serving has just *4 Weight Watchers Points Plus.
+According to my calculations each serving has just 159 calories and